 - runny poo (you may mistake this for diarrhoea) or bits of hard poo appearing regularly in their pants

 - pain when they poo – they may try to hold in their poos because of this

 - some bleeding during or after pooing, because their poo is large and hard

 - a poor appetite or stomach pain that improves after they poo

 - big, hard poos, or small poos like "rabbit droppings"

 Non-urgent advice: See a GP if:

-- your child is regularly soiling their pants
+- your child is regularly pooing their pants (soiling)

 It's important not to try to sort out soiling by yourself.

-If your child is pooing their pants, a GP can prescribe laxatives to clear out the hard poo and get your child pooing regularly and comfortably again.
+If your child is pooing their pants (soiling) because they're constipated, a GP can prescribe laxatives to clear out the hard poo and get your child pooing regularly and comfortably again.